-U.S. investors have been trading in the commodity markets for more than 150 years, and there's even evidence that commodity trading began more than a 1,000 years ago in Japan.
-Commodities are simple goods and the manufacturing of goods that make up the basis of our food supply.
-The general public rarely understands why commodities trade on exchanges because they only see images of a chaotic environment in the commodity trading pits.
+U.S. investors have been trading in the commodity markets for more than 150 years, and there's evidence that commodity trading began in 18th century Japan.
+The commodities industry includes simple goods and the manufacturing of goods that make up the basis of our food supply.
+Most commodities come from agricultural, energy, or metals producers.
+Common examples of U.S. commodities include corn, soybeans, gold, and natural gas.

 Commodity exchanges certainly make the economy much more efficient, but is it necessary to have such active trading in the markets?
 And what about the extreme volatility that's associated with the commodity markets?

 Many attribute the volatility in the commodity markets to speculators.
-Although it's true that speculators make up a large portion of the trading on the exchanges, it's debatable as to whether they cause the volatility or if the markets would be better off without them.
+Although speculators are indeed responsible for a large portion of the trading activity on the exchanges, it's debatable as to whether they cause price volatility, or if the markets would be better off without them.

-Today, speculators make up the majority of the trading on commodity exchanges, but the exchanges still serve the same purpose as they did a hundred years ago.
-Actually, they provide many more opportunities for producers and users to hedge their operations.
+While speculators now make up more of the trading activity on commodity exchanges, the exchanges still serve the same purpose as they did a hundred years ago.
+The extra trading from speculators can provide more opportunities for producers and users to hedge their operations.
 Volatility in the commodity markets can create better pricing and hedging opportunities for the commercials.

 Where Would We Be Without Commodity Exchanges?